steview-d/drinks-db/README.md

 When a user registers, assuming they pass the validation checks, they are automatically logged in and taken to the home page.

-Data validation on the registration form checks to make sure the username is a minimum of 3, and maximum of 15 characters.
+Data validation on the registration form checks to make sure the username is a minimum of 3, and maximum of 10 characters.
 There is a small 'i' icon next to the placeholder text which the user can hover over / click on for a tooltip explaining this.

-The same applies to the password field, the only difference being a minimum of 5 characters are required.
+The same applies to the password field, the only difference being a minimum of 5 and maximum of 15 characters are required.

 If a user attempts to register with a name which has already been registered, the system flashes a message informing them of this, and to choose another.